AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.5/ex5.md

 In the **Create Bucket** screen, you need to configure two things:

-- Name: use the name `eventforwarding---demoProfileLdap--`.
+- Name: use the name `eventforwarding---aepUserLdap--`.
 As an example, in this exercise the bucket name is **aepmodulertcdpvangeluw**
 - Region: use the region **EU (Frankfurt) eu-central-1**

 ![ETL](./images/bucketname.png)